-It can be hard to keep up with wellness trends…and many sound too good to be true.
-Let’s unpack one of the latest: shots of apple cider vinegar a day is rumored to help with weight loss and boost immunity, among other health benefits.
+It can be hard to keep up with health and wellness trends…and many sound too good to be true.
+Let’s unpack one of the latest.
+Taking a shot of apple cider vinegar a day is rumored to help with weight loss and boost immunity, among other health benefits.

-Taking a shot of apple cider vinegar a day.
+That’s a lot for one shot of apple cider vinegar.
+Phew!

-If you like the idea of trying a natural remedy like apple cider vinegar, dilute 1 Tbsp. in a full 8-oz. glass of water and drink in the morning or right before a meal.
-This will help reduce the impact of the acid.
+If you like the idea of trying a natural remedy, make this apple cider vinegar drink instead.
+Plan to drink it in the morning or right before a meal to help reduce the impact of the acid.
 Here are 8 things you shouldn’t do while taking apple cider vinegar, though.

 Try It Externally